Sandbox

 $policy = Latte\Sandbox\SecurityPolicy::createSafePolicy();

-This means that all standard tags are allowed except for contentType, debugbreak, dump, extends, import, include, layout, php, sandbox, snippet, snippetArea, templatePrint, varPrint, widget.
-All standard filters are allowed as well except for datastream, noescape and nocheck.
-Finally, access to the methods and properties of object $iterator is allowed too.
+This secure baseline means that all standard tags are allowed except for contentType, debugbreak, dump, extends, import, include, layout, php, sandbox, snippet, snippetArea, templatePrint, varPrint, embed.
+All standard filters are allowed except for datastream, noescape, and nocheck.
+Finally, access to the methods and properties of the $iterator object is allowed.

 {sandbox 'untrusted.latte'}